-Before bacon is cured, smoked, sliced and packaged it starts out as a thick cut of pork belly.
-A piece of pork belly is composed of layers of fat and meat that cook down into a rich and flavorful dish, particularly when it is braised, which is a common method of cooking the meat.
-Pork belly is high in fat and calories, so make it as a special-occasion dish and avoid putting it on your menu on a regular basis.
+Before bacon is cured, smoked, sliced and packaged, it starts out as a thick cut of pork belly.
+A piece of pork belly is composed of layers of fat and meat that cook down into a rich and flavorful protein, particularly when braised.

-Each ounce of pork belly contains 145 calories, but a recommended serving of meat is 3 ounces, making a total of 435 calories.
 Dietary guidelines are based on maintaining weight on a typical 2,000-calorie diet for the average person, but daily caloric needs vary depending on gender, age and level of physical activity.
-For the average diet, a serving of pork belly constitutes nearly a quarter of your daily calories.
+For the average 2,000-diet, a serving of pork belly constitutes nearly a quarter of your daily calories.